edinkat/ParticipatoryPlanning_Cromarty/README.md

 # Participatory Planning

+This interactive 3D web appliacation has been adapted from the app develped by https://github.com/arnofiva available here (https://github.com/Esri/participatory-planning) and adapted for our planning area of the Cromarty Firth.
+All information provided below are applicable to this application.

 An interactive 3D web application enabling citizens to engage in urban planning, using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).
 This is a non-commercial demo application made by the Esri R&D Center Zurich.
 It is intended for presentations or as a starting point for new projects.

 [![screenshot](./screenshot.png)](https://esri.github.io/participatory-planning)